Hello everyone, and welcome to PT Pioneer.

 To provide insight, I’ll take you through a few key aspects in this definitive, second-to-none guide on becoming a group fitness instructor.

-I’ll touch on:
+I’ll touch on the following:

 So with that said, let’s jump right into the world of group fitness